 I particularly like seeking out quirky facts, historical or otherwise, because I find them interesting too.
-If they involve architecture buildings, I also try and include them in some for or scavenger hunt or I spy game so the kids are motivated to engage with their surroundings and make connections with what we have previously learnt about the place.
+If they involve architecture buildings, I also try and include them in some form or scavenger hunt or I spy game so the kids are motivated to engage with their surroundings and make connections with what we have previously learned about the place.

 8. SEEK OUT CHILD-FRIENDLY ACTIVITIES AND MUSEUMS

 I always think of family activities as divided between child-centered and child-friendly.
-Child centred are activities just for the kids like amusement parks, playgrounds etc, things you most likely wouldn’t be doing if you were travelling as a couple.
+Child-centered are activities just for the kids like amusement parks, playgrounds, etc, things you most likely wouldn’t be doing if you were traveling as a couple.

 9. PLAN ONE ACTIVITY PER DAY THAT IS JUST FOR THEM